Kyriosity/read-write/README+/software/design/names/README.md

 ### "Generals"

-As programmong evolved the mass of general terms was given.
-Some, as object where VOLLTREFFER others shaded other uses or interferred with them
+As programming evolved the mass of general terms must have been given.
+Some, as `object` or `bug`, are relatively univocal hits &mdash; others shade higher level notion or interfere with them:

-application app is better

-Interface which means `contract`.
+Application, solution, interface, exception - to name a few.

 ### Bug or Fix?